 While the above tips can help reduce your exposure to hazards, it’s always best to avoid climbing on your roof.
 If you need to perform an inspection or make repairs, contact a contracting team with roofing expertise.

 If you want a professional team to help you with your next roofing job, Authentic Restoration has years of experience providing affordable services to local clients.
-You can contact our team at (855) 849-6494 to discuss your requirements.
+As one of the top roofing companies in Birmingham, AL, you can count on our team.
+Call us today at (833) 318-7663 to discuss your requirements.